-Are you looking for books set in North Carolina to inspire your southern travels?
-Find mysteries, historical fiction, literature, and young adult books about North Carolina with this diverse book list.
+Are you looking for books set in North Carolina to inspire your Southern travels?
+Find mysteries, historical fiction, YA books, and more – from a local North Carolinian.

-I couldn’t imagine a better way to prep for a trip to Asheville than reading books set in North Carolina.
-Asheville is a literary blogger’s dream.
+We couldn’t imagine a better way to prep for a trip to Asheville, Raleigh, the Blue Ridge Mountains, Biltmore, or the Outer Banks than reading books set in North Carolina.
+Plus, Asheville is a literary blogger’s dream.

-Did you know that many of the scenes from The Hunger Games movies took place across Asheville waterfalls and in one of North Carolina’s abandoned villages?
+Did you know that many of the scenes from The Hunger Games and The Last Of The Mohicans took place across Western NC’s waterfalls and in one of North Carolina’s abandoned villages?

 Plus, Asheville is home to a champagne bar and bookstore, Thomas Wolfe’s childhood home, and all of the used and new bookstores Belle could desire.
-Do you see where I am going with this?
+It’s one of the many reasons we moved to Asheville.

 A Land More Kind Than Home by Wiley Cash